Anatomic Bridles

 An anatomical bridle is designed with special consideration for the horse's head shape and sensitive pressure points.
 Unlike traditional bridles, which often have a more standard fit, an anatomical bridle is designed to provide maximum comfort and freedom.
 It relieves pressure on important areas such as the neck, jaw, ears and bridge of the nose and reduces the risk of pressure injuries, tension and discomfort.

 The bridle follows the horse's natural anatomy and contributes to better communication between horse and rider.
-Many riders find that the horse becomes more relaxed, responsive and cooperative with a properly fitted anatomical bridle.
+Many riders find that the horse becomes more relaxed, responsive and cooperative with a properly fitted anatomical Bridle.

 Icelandic anatomical bridle

-We have a carefully selected range of anatomical bridles that are suitable for Icelandic riders - both for daily training and competition use.
+We have a carefully selected range of anatomical Bridles that are suitable for Icelandic riders - both for daily training and competition use.

 Anatomic bridle for dressage

 Dressage requires precise contact and fine signals between horse and rider - and equipment such as dressage whips and dressage surfaces play a major role.
-But this certainly also applies to the bridle!
-An anatomical dressage snaffle is designed to give your horse peace and comfort so that it can work correctly and undisturbed.
-We have several different anatomical bridles for dressage so that your horse can experience maximum comfort at all times of your training and competition.
+But that certainly also applies to Bridles!
+An anatomical Bridle for dressage is designed to give the horse peace and comfort so it can work correctly and undisturbed.
+Then you will also experience better results with your dressage!

 Benefits of an anatomical bridle